scottdejonge/scottdejonge.github.io/pages/home.md

 My unique skillset provides strategies that are efficient to communicate within teams, and ultimately to implement.

-I can help you ensure that your website is better suited for
+I can help you ensure that your website is better suited for all audiences.

 - Internationalisation
 - Navigation